Pseudotranslation in Figma

 Pseudotranslate your Prototype

-- In the dialog that appears, you will need to select a language that represents the region you will be translating for.
+- In the dialog that opens, select a language that represents the region you will be translating for.
 Each language set corresponds with a text expansion or contraction percentage.
 This allows you to decide how much expansion or contraction you'd like to see in your Pseudo.

-- Now select Apply Translations and take a look at your new Pseudotranslated page
+- Click Apply Translations and take a look at your new Pseudotranslated page